 - In San Francisco, city mayor George Moscone and openly gay city supervisor Harvey Milk are assassinated by former supervisor Dan White.

-- The Kurdistan Workers' Party (PKK) is founded in the city of Riha (Urfa) in Turkey.
+- The Kurdistan Workers' Party (PKK) is founded in the Turkish village of Fis.

 - The Provisional IRA assassinates Ross McWhirter, after a press conference in which McWhirter had announced a reward for the capture of those responsible for multiple bombings and shootings across England.